How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 Why Does Customer Feedback Matter?

-• 90% of customers say they are likelier to do business with a company that listens to their feedback.
+• 90% of customers say they are more likely to do business with a company that listens to their feedback.
 Listening to customer feedback is crucial for businesses as it shows that they care about their customers' needs and are committed to providing a positive experience.
 This, in turn, can lead to customer loyalty and increased sales.

 1. Post a link to a survey on social media